gazebosim/sdf_tutorials/composition/proposal.md

 provisions for encapsulation and modularity, as well as the ability to include models of other formats.
-This changes proposed here intend to specify the encapsulation to admit better semantics for assembly, and a means to make the `//include` tag admit other models.
+This changes proposed here intend to specify the encapsulation to admit better semantics for assembly, and a means to make the `//include` tag admit models specified in other formats.

 ## Document summary